Auties00/Cobalt/README.md

   -  GIF(Video)

      ```java
-     var gif = VideoMessage.simpleGifBuilder() // Create a new gif message builder
+     var gif = new GifMessageSimpleBuilder() // Create a new gif message builder
            .media(urlMedia) // Set the gif of this message
-           .caption("A nice video") // Set the caption of this message
+           .caption("A nice gif") // Set the caption of this message
            .gifAttribution(VideoMessageAttribution.TENOR) // Set the source of the gif
            .build(); // Create the message
      api.sendMessage(chat,  gif);
      ```
      > **_IMPORTANT:_** Whatsapp doesn't support conventional gifs.
 Instead, videos can be played as gifs if particular attributes are set.
-This is the reason why the gif builder is under the VideoMessage class.
 Sending a conventional gif will result in an exception if detected or in undefined behaviour.

   -  Document